eclipse-hawkbit/hawkbit/docs/authorization.md

 hawkBit [SecurityAutoConfiguration](https://github.com/eclipse-hawkbit/hawkbit/blob/master/hawkbit-autoconfigure/src/main/java/org/eclipse/hawkbit/autoconfigure/security/SecurityAutoConfiguration.java)
 is a good starting point for integration.

-The default implementation is single user/tenant with basic auth and the logged in user is provided with all permissions.
+The default implementation is single user/tenant with basic authentication and the logged-in user is provided with all permissions.
 Additionally, the application properties may be configured for multiple static users;
 see [Multiple Users](#multiple-users) for details.